Starmer declines to rule out manifesto-busting tax rises in Budget

 Each percentage point downgrade means the Chancellor needs to find around £7 billion to meet her plans, and the IFS forecast suggested a downgrade of only 0.2 points.

-This could leave the Chancellor with a gap of almost £30 billion, even before she tries to pay for the expected abolition of the two-child benefit cap.
+This could leave Ms Reeves with a gap of almost £30 billion, even before she tries to pay for the expected abolition of the two-child benefit cap.

+The pound fell sharply on Wednesday following reports that the OBR had cut its productivity forecast, due to be unveiled in the Budget.

+Sir Keir’s press secretary declined to say the Labour manifesto still “stands” on not raising VAT, income tax or national insurance.